fidashn/aporia-fe-home-assignment-fida/README.md

 # Aporia Front-End Assignment Repository
 Welcome to the Aporia Front-End Assignment Repository.
 In this repository, you will find the necessary resources and instructions for completing the front-end home assignment.

-## Requirements
+## Instructions
-The requirements for the home assignment will be provided to you separately in a full document.
+The instructions for the home assignment are attached in this repo as a PDF file.
 Please review this document carefully before starting the assignment.

 ## Python API Server
 In the /pokemon-server directory, you will find a Python API server that you will use as part of your assignment.
 To run the server, navigate to the /pokemon-server directory and read the README.md file.